NevenPolsak/todo_flutter_01/README.md

 # todo_flutter_01
  To Do  List

- Certainly, here's a combined description that includes all the descriptions for the various widgets and classes in your Flutter application:

-**ToDo List App Description**:

 This Flutter-based ToDo List app is designed to help users manage tasks and to-dos efficiently.
 It incorporates several key widgets and classes to create a user-friendly and visually appealing experience.

 **`MainApp` Class**: